|Language:||English • magyar|

 The Proto-Elves - also known as Ancient Elves or Ancestor Elves - were a race of people originally foreign to the continent of Artograch, being ancestors to today's High Elves, Wood Elves, Humans, Orcs, and Dark Elves.
 In nutshell, the original Elves.

-The Proto-Elves first arrived to the Western coasts of Continental Artograch between 2500 and 2000 BEKE, colonizing much of what is today Dragoc first, then Froturn, Western and Central Etrand, and Hulra as well as Neressa.
+Originating in the Orient and being kin to the Limjiang (both descenting from the Proto-Torgyrians), the Proto-Elves first arrived to the Western coasts of Continental Artograch between 2500 and 2000 BEKE, colonizing much of what is today Dragoc first, then Froturn, Western and Central Etrand, and Hulra as well as Neressa.

 After the initial wave of colonization, Proto-Elves started to evolve and diverge from each other depending on the areas they settled at.
 Around 1100 BEKE, this divergent evolution was finalized and from that point we can talk about three separate Elven races having emerged from the Proto-Elven ancestors: those Proto-Elves who settled in future Dragoc evolved into the Wood Elves, those Proto-Elves who settled in future Froturn and Neressa evolved into the High Elves, those who settled in future Etrand and Hulra became the Humans.